hanami/guides/content/v1.3/introduction/getting-started.md

 ### Working With Entities

 An entity is something really close to a plain Ruby object.
-We should focus on the behaviors that we want from it and only then, how to save it.
+With them, we model the behavior we want from a concept (a book, in this case).
+They're decoupled from _persistence_ entirely, but they're easy to persist and retrieve, we'll soon see.

 For now, we need to create a simple entity class: